rajnish-jarvis/xls-file/README.md

 It will return newly generated file path, now its depends on you download with helper method (send_file) on controller or upload on any cloud.

 ## Request from all
-I am new in this and this Gem is in not fully completed yet still improving so any suggestions and contributions are most welcome.
+I am new in this and this Gem is in not fully completed yet still improving and learning something new so any suggestions and contributions are most welcome.

 ## License